CenturyBoys/my-mimic/README.md

 ### How to use

-Mime is a decorator that receive a ttl as argument.
+For that we use `mr.Mime` as decorator that receive a ttl as argument.
 That means the ttl is the seconds that the cache will have to live.
 Set None to never die.

 Mime works fine with sync and async functions too.